shirtsgroup/LLC_Membranes/Shell-Scripts/README.md

 This folder contain Shell scripts mostly made for the purpose of running simulations as simply and customizable as possible.

+* Please note that you may need to modify some of the paths in the folders to match your computer's set-up

 Anything that does not end in .sh are files that will be used in the shell scripts:

 - wiggle.mdp      : .mdp file for simulations of pore assembly in vacuum